Personalized Nutrition Is the Future of Wellness — Here’s What You Need to Know

 We have never been more obsessed with wellness than we are now.
 From wearable fitness to mental wellness apps, the global wellness industry is booming.
-The most recent estimates from the Global Wellness Institute value the global wellness economy at $4.5 trillion in 2019, up from $4.2 trillion in 2018 and 3.7 trillion in 2015.
+The most recent estimates from the Global Wellness Institute value the global wellness economy at $4.4 trillion, with a projected 9.9% annual growth.
 Healthy eating and nutrition alone account for $702 billion, with 43% of Americans following a prescribed diet.

 We have also never been more confused by wellness than we are now.
 “There’s so much information and misinformation and it’s coming from so many different sources,” explains Loneke T. Blackman Carr, Ph.D., R.D., an assistant professor of community and public health nutrition at the University of Connecticut.
-One day, it’s common knowledge is that eggs will give you heart disease; the next day, they’re nature’s greatest superfood.
-One day intermittent fasting is the secret to weight loss; the next day, the weight loss is minimal, and we find that people are mostly losing muscle mass doing IF.
+One day, it’s common knowledge is that eggs will give you heart disease; the next day, reports on studies name them nature’s greatest superfood.
+One day, intermittent fasting is the secret to weight loss; the next day, the weight loss is minimal, and we find that people are mostly losing muscle mass doing IF.

 The Problem with “Healthy”

 The truth is, there is no one truth about eggs.
-Or red meat, or gluten, or dairy.
-There is no single definition of what healthy is.
-And there is no absolute right or wrong when it comes to nutrition.
+Or red meat, gluten, or dairy — and that’s because there is no single definition of what healthy is.
+There is no absolute right or wrong when it comes to nutrition.
 That’s because humans are all different.
 And the differences in our anatomy, metabolism, body composition, cellular structure, and genetics — big and small — mean we each have unique, personal nutritional needs.

 What Is Personalized Nutrition?